microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 beacon, mapping any row of telemetry to a specific line of code.

-In Microsoft .net platform, a durable identifier is created automatically at compile time for OpenTelemetry user using ILogger - when the author of the software follows best practices.
+In Microsoft .net platform, a durable identifier is created automatically at compile time for OpenTelemetry user using 'ILogger', when the author of the software follows best practices.

 ### Contrasting C# that makes use of Durable ID's, with C# that does not